EB-3 Small Business Sponsorships | VisaNation

 The EB-1 priority workers green card is divided into three subcategories: the EB-1A for workers of extraordinary abilities, the EB-1B for outstanding researchers and professors, and the EB-1C for multinational executives and managers.

-This is known as the first preference employment-based immigrant visa because and does not require a PERM labor certification.
+This is known as the first preference employment-based immigrant visa, and does not require a PERM labor certification.
 This makes it relatively faster and easier to process compared to other employment-based visas.
-Both the petitioning employer and the beneficiary employee will save between six to eight months required for PERM certification in other categories, not counting the priority date waiting time.
+Both the petitioning employer and the beneficiary employee can save around two years by avoiding the PERM process.

-However, it comes with higher standards, which makes it very difficult to obtain for the employees of most small business owners.
-To know if your own small business has the qualifications to sponsor this green card category, it is a good idea to work with your immigration attorney.
+However, the EB-1 comes with higher standards, which makes it very difficult to obtain for the employees of most small business owners.
+To discover if your own small business has the qualifications to sponsor this green card category, it is a good idea to work with your immigration attorney.

-This is known as the second preference level of employment-based green cards, and it is meant for foreign workers who have advanced degrees or exceptional ability in a particular field.
+This is known as the second preference level of employment-based green cards, and it is intended for foreign workers who hold advanced degrees or possess exceptional ability in a specific field.

 It requires a PERM Labor Certification, but this may be waived by filing for a National Interest Waiver (NIW).
 However, you must demonstrate to the immigration officers that waiving the PERM will be in the best interest of the United States.